ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

 4. [`CommInterface.au3`](https://www.autoitscript.com/wiki/CommInterface.au3)
 5. [`CommUtilities.au3`](https://www.autoitscript.com/wiki/CommUtilities.au3)

-Make sure that all these files are present.
+Make sure that all of these files are present.

-This is a control script with the [`ControlKeyboard.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ExtraTechniques/InputDeviceEmulation/ControlKeyboard.au3) name:
+Our example control script will ask emulator to print the "Hello world!" string.
+This is a source code of this [`ControlKeyboard.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ExtraTechniques/InputDeviceEmulation/ControlKeyboard.au3) script:
 ```AutoIt
 #include "CommInterface.au3"